srestrepo888/experience-architect-portfolio/docs/LOGO_NAVIGATION.md

 ## Overview

-The "Silvana Restrepo" logo in the top-left navigation serves as a strategic gateway to the extended personal brand ecosystem, specifically linking to the personal blog with human-centered perspectives.
+The "Silvana" logo in the top-left navigation serves as a strategic gateway to the extended personal brand ecosystem, specifically linking to the personal blog with human-centered perspectives.

 ## 🎯 Strategic Purpose